tedca77/IME/README.md

 *	endtime: (HH.mm) – Optional – the end time of a single event
 *	location :  either #latlon,~postcode or #place:

+In order of priority:
+•	Dates are set irrespective of other instructions
+•	If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded
+•	If there is no latitude and longitude present then any place, postcode or latlon instructions are used
+•	If an event is specified, then it will not overwrite any existing latitude and longitude information.
+However, if there is no latitude and longitude information, it will be updated.

 # Audit Trail of Changes
 On completion of processing, IME will add a value to the following fields:
 1. JPEG Comments section – is modified with a new comment for each modification